 Hobby International Airport serves as a landing area for jumbo jets, corporate jets, and everything in between.
 Cargo carriers, passenger carriers and Armed Forces land on a daily basis throughout the year.
 The airport is even able to service some of the needs of NASA!
 The airport spans more than 1,300 acres of land to accommodate six commercial airlines with more than 150 daily flights both national and international.
 The airport is comprised of one main terminal with 26 gates.

-Because Houston offers many attractions the city has made available to travelers the Houston CityPASS, which gives you access to 6 Houston attractions: Space Center Houston, Downtown Aquarium, Houston Museum of Natural Science, Houston Zoo, Museum of Fine Arts and The Children’s Museum of Houston.
+Because Houston offers many attractions the city has made available to travelers the Houston CityPASS, which gives you access to several Houston attractions: Space Center Houston, Houston Zoo and The Children’s Museum of Houston.

 Houston, Texas definitely is great city that you’re going to have to experience it for yourself so get your hotel reservation set and buy that plane ticket to an amazing city.